wiener-moderne-verein/wienerschnitzler-data/README.md

 # wienerschnitzler-data

-This repository contains georeferenced data that allows for the precise, day-by-day visualization of Arthur Schnitzler's (1862–1931) whereabouts throughout his entire adult life.
+This repository contains georeferenced data enabling a precise, day-by-day visualization of Arthur Schnitzler's (1862–1931) whereabouts throughout his entire adult life.

-Dieses Repositorium enthält georeferenzierte Daten, die es erlauben, den Aufenthaltsort von Arthur Schnitzler (1862–1931) für sein ganzes Erwachenenleben taggenau darzustellen.
+Dieses Repository enthält georeferenzierte Daten, die eine taggenaue Darstellung der Aufenthaltsorte von Arthur Schnitzler (1862–1931) während seines gesamten Erwachsenenlebens ermöglichen.

-Die Daten werden im Zuge des Forschungsprojekts »Wiener Schnitzler – Schnitzlers Wien« (Oktober 2024 und Februar 2025) erstellt.
-Gefördert von der Stadt Wien Kultur mit einer Projektförderung.
+Die Daten werden im Rahmen des Forschungsprojekts „Wiener Schnitzler – Schnitzlers Wien“ (Oktober 2024 bis Februar 2025) erstellt.
+Das Projekt wird mit einer Förderung der Stadt Wien Kultur unterstützt.

-## XML-Data
+## XML Data

-Three different files contain unabdridged data:
+The repository includes three XML files containing the complete data:

-* wienerschnitzler_complete.xml: this is the main file. it contains an element "event" for each day containing *one* listPlace with all places from the day
+* __wienerschnitzler_complete.xml__: This is the main file.
+It contains an event element for each day, which includes one listPlace element with all the places visited on that day.
-* wienerschnitzler_complete_nested.xml: same as above with the difference, that the places are nested.
-I.e. the Vienna ferris wheel is located in the Wurstelprater is located in the Prater is located in the 2nd district … Only mentioned places are nested within each other.
-So if the Wurstelprater is not mentioned on the same day it would not appear in the hierarchy of the ferris wheel.
+* __wienerschnitzler_complete_nested.xml__: Similar to the main file, but with nested structures.
+For example, the Vienna Ferris Wheel is nested within the Wurstelprater, which is nested within the Prater, which is located in the 2nd district.
+Only mentioned places are included in the hierarchy; if the Wurstelprater is not explicitly mentioned on a given day, it will not appear in the hierarchy of the Ferris Wheel.
-* wienerschnitzler_distinctPlaces.xml: is a transformation that lists all the places and the days Schnitzler visited them as a child-element
+* __wienerschnitzler_distinctPlaces.xml__: This is a transformation listing all places visited by Schnitzler, with the corresponding days as child elements.

-## geoJSON-Data
+## geoJSON Data

-There are several derivative files from the xml-files above.
-Most of the are created by looking up coordinates and idnos from the listplace.xml file that can be found in the input-data folder.
+Several derivative files are generated from the XML files above, mostly by referencing coordinates and idno values from the listplace.xml file found in the input-data folder.
+These files include:

-* there are files for each day, named with the iso-date ("1888-01-24.geojson")
+* Files for each __day__, named using the ISO date format (e.g., 1888-01-24.geojson).
-* for each month ("1903-12.geojson")
+* Files for each __month__ (e.g., 1903-12.geojson).
-* for each year ("1890.geojson")
+* Files for each __year__ (e.g., 1890.geojson).
-* for each decade between 1870 and 1929 ("1920-1929.geojson")
+* Files for each __decade__ from 1870 to 1929 (e.g., 1920-1929.geojson).

-and complete geojson-files:
+Additionally, there are complete geoJSON files:

-* wienerschnitzler_complete_daily.geojson  has the days as structure for the hierarchy
+* __wienerschnitzler_complete_daily.geojson__: Uses days as the hierarchical structure.
-* wienerschnitzler_distinctPlaces.geojson has the places as the structure for the hierarchy
+* __wienerschnitzler_distinctPlaces.geojson__: Uses places as the hierarchical structure.